 All types of fishing work well here, but note the one-fish limit on the native trout to protect this unique fishery and consider releasing all of them.

-For a close look at fly fishing for these magnificent fish (with some tips conventional anglers can borrow), see this article.
+For a close look at fly fishing for these magnificent fish (with some tips conventional anglers can borrow), see our article about Fishing at Upper Klamath Lake and Agency Lake.

 There also are bullhead catfish and yellow perch in the lake, particularly at the north end of Agency Lake near Chiloquin.
 Eat all those you want!